-- a) Applications for development should demonstrate provision for improving the network of roads, streets and lanes related to that development, including: - Using different road surfaces, textures, colours to indicate shared space - Installing speed control measures such as ramps and build outs and extending the pavements in Sissinghurst - Reducing speed and congestion on Common Road and The Street, Sissinghurst, and The High Street Cranbrook by using appropriate measures, which may include "Village Gateway" signage. - b) Developments which propose using Frythe Way as the access route will not be supported.
+Applications for development should demonstrate provision for improving the network of roads, streets and lanes related to that development, including:

+- Using different road surfaces, textures, colours to indicate shared space - Installing speed control measures such as ramps and build outs and extending the pavements in Sissinghurst - Reducing speed and congestion on Common Road and The Street, Sissinghurst, and The High Street Cranbrook by using appropriate measures, which may include "Village Gateway" signage.

 - 5.20 Data from www.crashmap.co.uk shows over 100 incidents in the Parish reported between 2014 and 2020, including many on the short stretch of the A229 between Cranbrook War Memorial and the junction with Glassenbury Lane.
 Sadly, this included two fatalities.
 Many more incidents have gone unreported.
 The safety of all road users is vital to create a parish in which people feel at home

 - 5.21 With an increase in traffic flow on key routes emanating from new areas of housing growth across the parish, and from adjacent parishes, the safety of key roads and junctions must be improved to ensure they are adequate and fit for purpose, and able to cope with the impact of development on traffic flow within the parish.
 Local residents have identified road safety as a major and key concern, affecting drivers, cyclists, and pedestrians, not only for all new developments, but also, existing junctions, for example:

 - Wilsley Green junction

 - Golford crossroads

 - Swattenden Lane with A229

 - High Street Cranbrook with A229

 - Orchard Way with A229

 - Turnden Road with A229

 - Common Road with A229

-- 5.22 The Frythe Estate is a large cul-de-sac.
-Many of the roads on the estate including, crucially, the only access along Frythe Way, are already narrow and extremely congested.
-Any further development would, clearly, make the situation worse.